Elsa Longhauser: Career

 Longhauser was director of several galleries in Philadelphia early in her career.
 She organized an "important show" of outsider art at the Philadelphia College of Art in 1981.
 In 1993, Longhauser continued her interest in the genre when she organized a touring show of Terry Fox's work.
 In 1998, she was guest co-curator with Harald Szeemann at the Museum of American Folk Art for a "major traveling show" of works by self-taught American artists.

 Elsa Longhauser became gallery director at Moore College of Art and Design in 1983; during her tenure there, she was called an "unsung hero of the local cultural scene".
 In 2000, Longhauser left Philadelphia and became director of the Santa Monica Museum of Art.

-Founded in 1984 as the Santa Monica Museum of Art (SMMoA) and reestablished in 2017 with a new identity and home in Downtown Los Angeles, ICA LA builds upon a distinguished history of bold curatorial vision and innovative programming to illuminate the important untold stories and emerging voices in contemporary art and culture.
+Founded in 1984 as the Santa Monica Museum of Art (SMMoA) and reestablished in 2017 with an identity and home in Downtown Los Angeles, ICA LA builds upon a history of bold curatorial vision and innovative programming to illuminate the important untold stories and emerging voices in contemporary art and culture.
 The museum's 12,700 square-foot renovated industrial building—designed by wHY Architecture under the leadership of Kulapat Yantrasast—features ample space for exhibitions, public programs, retail pop-ups, integrated offices, and special projects.